-In order to cope with prevention measures technology was called upon in ...
-(Read more) order to improve safety.
+In order to cope with prevention measures technology was called upon...
+(Read more) to improve safety.

 People have been reluctant to go cashless for years.
 Then came COVID-19 and people lacked much physical contact.
 People now realize how easy convenient cashless is.